1Computer1/riichi-tracker/README.md

 # Riichi Tracker

-Includes a riichi mahjong hand calculator and a mahjong compass.
+A riichi mahjong hand calculator and interactive compass.
-Works on desktop and mobile, including in landscape orientation!
+Also includes a reference for yaku and scoring.

 ## Features

+- Works on desktop and mobile!
+- Offline-usable progressive web app.
+- Theme (light and dark) switcher.

 ### Calculator